 Companies will generally send out a reminder if this is about to occur, but even automated systems can fail.
 As a result, you could miss a whole heap of payments and discover that they have ended up on your credit report.
 Your best bet for defeating this is to make sure you put any expiry dates for your cards in a calendar, or alternatively switch to manual payments - though this comes with it's own set of problems.

-If you find that there is an incorrect listing on your Equifax credit report, you have it investigated by speaking with your credit provider or Equifax.
+If you find that there is an incorrect listing on your Equifax credit report, you can have it investigated by speaking with your credit provider or Equifax.
 If the listing is in fact incorrect and it is corrected after investigation, you may find that your Equifax credit report and your Equifax Score is improved through simply taking the steps to have it investigated.
-For more information, get into contact with us today!

 Disclaimer: The information contained in this article is general in nature and does not take into account your personal objectives, financial situation or needs.
 Therefore, you should consider whether the information is appropriate to your circumstance before acting on it, and where appropriate, seek professional advice from a finance professional such as an adviser.